rafidmorshedi/suss-website-redesign/pages/triplist.md

 For more information, please read through our [Beginners Handbook](/assets/handbook.pdf).

 ## Trip Calendar
+*NB: For Multiday trips (eg a weekend trip that is from Saturday to Sunday), most people ususal depart Sydney on the night before (eg on the Friday)

 | **Date**              | **Trip Type**  | **Trip**                                        | **Contact**                                                                                  |
 | :-------------------- | :------------- | :---------------------------------------------- | :------------------------------------------------------------------------------------------- |